Agriculture, Fisheries and Forest

 1. Sustainable use of marine living resources

-With expected rise in global population and food shortages, sustainable use of marine living resources is becoming more important than ever before to human beings.
+With expected rise in global population and food shortages, sustainable use of marine living resources is becoming more important than ever before to humankind.
 The loss of marine living resources due to overfishing, for instance, must be avoided.

 To this end, in addition to developing necessary international systems for conservation and management of marine living resources, it is also significant to take various measures on a global scale such as promoting trade rules to ensure sustainable use of marine living resources, and preventing, deterring and eliminating illegal, unreported and unregulated (IUU) fishing.